 VM-20 Section 8.C.17:

-17. In setting any margins required by Section 8.C.15 and Section 8.C.16 to reflect potential uncertainty regarding the receipt of cash flows from a counterparty, the company shall take into account the ratings, RBC ratio or other available information related to the probability of the risk of default by the counterparty, as well as any security or other factor limiting the impact on cash flows.
+17. In setting any margins required by Section 8.C.15 and Section 8.C.16 to reflect potential uncertainty regarding the receipt of cash flows from a counterparty, the company shall take into account the ratings or other available information related to the probability of the risk of default by the counterparty, as well as any security or other factor limiting the impact on cash flows.

 VM-21 Section 1.C.3 (remove entire section, and renumber subsequent Section 1.C.4 to 1.C.3):

-3. The risks not necessarily reflected in the calculation of reserves under these requirements are:

-a.
-Those not reflected in the determination of RBC.

-b.
-Those reflected in the determination of RBC but arising from obligations of the company not directly related to the contracts falling under the scope of these requirements, or their supporting assets, as described above.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)